Vanished Bells: Progress

 The Vanished Bells project was launched in 2025 by sound engineer Miloslav Turek and archivist Jana Bartošová.
 They found the old recordings and started digitizing them.
 The project is a cooperation between Czech Radio and Wikimedia Czech Republic, aiming to preserve the bells sound and publicly share it on Wikimedia Commons and related Wikipedia pages.
 There are now about 90 historic bells recordings for different areas available to the public.
 This enriches the learning experience about the cultural and historical importance of the bells.
 The project involved transforming original 1940s sound foils recordings to modern digital format sound.

 Goal and legacy

 The project aims to preserve and share with the public the sounds of the historic bells.
-The project encourages and invites the public to take part in the project and contribute with their own knowledge, memories and information.
 The project will continue to explore archives to find additional recordings, including those from the 1930s Moravian region.
 This will be achieved by collaborating with campanology experts who will help make the bells a cultural symbol.